LongPham7/Defunctionalization-of-monotone-problems/README.md

 To execute this executable file, run

-    .\Main -f SampleInput.txt
+    .\Main -f SampleInput.txt -m

-Here, the option `-f` allows the user to specify an input file name.
-If you want to use the standard input, use the option `-s`.
+Here, `-f` allows the user to specify an input file name.
+The `-m` flag sets the output format to the same one as the input format.

-Another option is `-z`, which displays a target monotone problem (i.e. a defunctionalized monotone problem) in the extended SMT-LIB2 format that is compatible with Z3.
+With respect to options for the output format, two more flags are supported: `-p` refers to the pure SMT-LIB2 format, and `-e` refers to the extended SMT-LIB2 format for Z3.

 If you need any help with command line options, use the `-h` options.

+**Warning**: Z3 supports both the extended and pure SMT-LIB2 formats.
+However, at the moment, only the output produced by `-p` yields a correct result after being fed into Z3.
+Although the output of `-e` is processed by Z3 without any error message, Z3 does not produce correct results.
+This is likely due to my insufficient understanding of the extended format.

 ## Sample inputs